Transformations of lattice diagrams and their associated dotted diagrams

-\begin{lemma} There do not exist arcs where both deformations III and IV are applicable, under the assumption that we don't apply a deformation IV between a loop component $C$ applicable of a deformation III and an arc of an overlapping region of $C$. \end{lemma} \begin{proof} By seeing the labels of the regions, we have the required result.
+\begin{lemma} There do not exist arcs where both deformations III and IV are applicable, under the assumption that we do not apply a deformation IV between a loop component $C$ applicable of a deformation III and an arc of an overlapping layer of $C$. \end{lemma} \begin{proof} By seeing the labels of the regions, we have the required result.
 See Figure \ref{B-fig14}. \end{proof}

-\begin{lemma} When we have a circle/loop component $C$ applicable a deformation II/III such that the interior of the disk bounding $C$ contains another circle/loop component $C'$ applicable of a deformation II/III, the result of the deformations II/III to $C$ and then $C'$ is the same with that of the deformations II/III to $C'$ and then $C$, up to local moves $\mathcal{E}$. \end{lemma}
+\begin{lemma} When we have a circle/loop component $C$ applicable a deformation II/III such that the interior of the disk with the boundary $C$ contains another circle/loop component $C'$ applicable of a deformation II/III, the result of the deformations II/III to $C$ and then $C'$ is the same with that of the deformations II/III to $C'$ and then $C$, up to local moves $\mathcal{E}$. \end{lemma}

-\begin{proof} Let $D$ and $D'$ be the disks bounded by $C$ and $C'$, respectively.
-By seeing the labels of the regions, we see that the total labels in $D$ are all positive or all negative, and $C$ and $C'$ has a coherent orientations as concentric circles.
+\begin{proof} Let $D$ and $D'$ be the disks whose boundaries are $C$ and $C'$, respectively.
+We see that the labels of regions in $D$ are all positive or all negative, and $C$ and $C'$ has a coherent orientations as concentric circles.
 Hence the result of the deformations II/III to $C$ and then $C'$ is the same with that of the deformations II/III to $C'$ and then $C$, up to local moves $\mathcal{E}$. \end{proof}